 For information about departmental scholarships or grants for the summer, please contact your graduate department directly.
 Departmental aid is often unavailable over the summer.

-Direct Unsubsidized Loans: If eligible, you'll be awarded a Direct Unsubsidized loan.
+Direct Unsubsidized Loans: If eligible, you'll be offered a Direct Unsubsidized loan.
 Summer is considered the last term of the academic year, so if you've already borrowed the full $20,500 in an Unsubsidized loan over the previous quarters of the academic year, you will be ineligible for any additional Unsubsidized loan funds in the summer.
 However, you may be eligible to borrow a Graduate PLUS or private loan to help finance the cost of the summer term.

 Graduate PLUS Loans: If you borrowed a Grad PLUS loan previously in the academic year, you will be offered this loan again for the summer term.
 Once accepted, the Department of Education will perform a credit check before it can be guaranteed.
 You will need to pass this credit check, or have a credit-worthy endorser, to receive this loan.

 Work-study employment ends on June 8, 2023, for the 2022-23 academic year (May 18th for law students).
 If you are offered work-study for the 2023-24 academic year, you may begin working as early as July 3, 2023.